Research and Collections

 The Garden has well over 2500 taxa represented in our collection.
 Our single largest genus is Rhododendron with over 250 taxa, many of them bred locally in Nova Scotia or Newfoundland.
 The rhododendrons are part of our ericaceous plant collection which includes heaths, heathers and mountain laurels.
 Hosta are also well represented with close to 100 cultivars on display.
 And then there are the alpines, with plants from nearly every major mountain range in the world.

-In 2016-17 we are presenting our first Index Seminum, allowing other botanical gardens worldwide to partake of seeds collected in the Garden and the surrounding natural area.
+Our 2017-18 Index Seminum is now available for botanical gardens worldwide to partake of exotic and native seeds collected in the Garden and throughout the province of Newfoundland.

 More information about these interesting projects will be available on the website in the near future, however please feel free to contact the following with any questions: